UofTCoders/council/Constitution.md

 #### Admin

 * Responsible for internal communications of the council and its members
 * Inform members of UofT Coders events via email, create event postings for the website and contact instructors to create the event issue;
 * Record the minutes of the Executive Council meetings;
 * Inform and remind council members of items discussed in the meetings via email;
-* Maintain the master email list for utorontostudygroup@gmail.com.
+* Maintain the master email list for uoftcoders@gmail.com.

-### Special Events Coordinator
+#### Special Events Coordinator

 * Responsible for coordinating and organizing:
     - Software Carpentry workshops throughout the year (at least one per term)
     - Workshops with various organizations (e.g. CUPE)
     - Any other coding type events that come up (e.g. hackathons, code sprints)

+#### RQM Course Coordinator

+* Responsible for coordinating and organizing the Reproducible Quantitative Methods (RQM) course (based on the course by Christie Bahlai) at the University of Toronto with the help of the other UofT Coders executive council members,
+* Act as the main liaison between UofT Coders and RQM host department, and/or any other groups at the University of Toronto related to the RQM course implementation.

 ### Termination of Executives or General Members: